WDFW to close sections of wildlife areas in Kittitas and Yakima counties to protect wintering elk starting Dec. 15

 Rachel Blomker, 360-701-3101

-YAKIMA – The Washington Department of Fish and Wildlife (WDFW) will implement annual winter closures for sections of the Oak Creek, L.T.
+YAKIMA – The Washington Department of Fish and Wildlife (WDFW) will implement annual winter closures (PDF) for sections of the Oak Creek, L.T.
 Murray, and Wenas wildlife areas starting 12:01 a.m. on Dec.
 15 through 6 a.m. on May 1 to protect wintering elk from disturbance.

 During winter and spring, elk are concentrated in large numbers near winter feed sites and on their winter range.
 Human disturbance can cause unnecessary stress on elk during their winter recovery period, which can result in increased damage to neighboring agricultural areas and costly repairs to elk fencing.
 Trespassers caught within a closed area may be subject to civil and criminal penalties.